Using the WatchApp

 Summary of a walk

-Tap a walk in the list, and the interface below opens (we tapped a walk named ‘Citadel Lille’, a walk around the old fortifications of the city of Lille, North France) :
+Tap a walk in the list, and the interface below opens (we tapped a walk named ‘Comic book’, a walk passing lots of murals based on comics in Brussels) :

-(a walk is just like Tom Thumbs breadcrumb trail : a list of points to pass one by one.
-Each point is called a trackpoint) If the trackpoints are not yet brought over from your phone, you see a big red ‘Synchronize’ buton.
+A walk is just like Tom Thumbs breadcrumb trail : a list of points to pass one by one.
+Each point is called a trackpoint.
+A long walk can be made out of hundreds of these points.
+If the trackpoints are not yet brought over from your phone, you see a big red ‘Synchronize’ buton.
 Tap it and the points come over.
 The phone app must not be started, but your phone must be close to the watch.
 If your walk contains lots of photos, this synchronisation can take several minutes.
 When finished…

-…”Synchronize” becomes “Walk”, the number op trackpoints appears and the buttons “Reload” and “Clear” are added to the inteface.
+…”Synchronize” becomes “Walk”, the number op trackpoints appears and the buttons “Reload” and “Clear” are added to the interface.
+(The button ‘Old’ starts the ‘vintage’ guiding screen.
+That screen is more friendly on your battery and cpu.
+For long walks on old watches, this might be the better option)

 • Tap “Reload” to refresh the trackpoints on your watch with the points on your phone.Might be usefull when